What is a Root Canal?

-Endodontic therapy are a common dental procedure when a patient has a cracked tooth, a very deep cavity, or problems from a previous filling.
+Endodontic therapy is a common dental procedure when a patient has a cracked tooth, a very deep cavity, or problems from a previous filling.
 If a tooth is severely sensitive to hot and cold, the dentist will sometimes recommend a root canal.

 Does a Root Canal Hurt?

 The myth is that this procedure is very painful.
 There are unique circumstances, but in reality, most endodontic therapies involve minimal pain for the patient.
-The root canal procedure is normally done with a local anesthesia and is no more painful than other standard dental procedures.
-However, after the procedure, the area will be numb for a while, and can be a little painful.
+The root canal procedure is normally done with local anesthesia and is no more painful than other standard dental procedures.
+However, after the procedure, the area will be numb for a while and can be a little painful.
 Your dentist may prescribe you medicine or suggest an over-the-counter pain killer.

 Recovery After A Root Canal

 After the procedure, the local anesthetic will start to wear off and you might experience mild pain and sensitivity.
 While uncomfortable, any pain and sensitivity following endodontic therapy should only last a few days.
 You can take over-the-counter pain medications for relief.
-Check with your doctor before taking these medications to make sure they don’t interact with medications you already take.
+Check with your doctor before taking these medications to make sure they don’t interact with the medications you already take.
 You will want to avoid certain foods and chewing with the affected teeth for several days as the area heals.